Zienkiewicz Institute

 Project Overview My project aims to develop an ultrafast biosensor platform for in-situ detection ofmultiple contaminants (e.g., MIB, geosmin, PFAS, ammonia, nitrate, phosphate) in water byincorporating pattern recognition algorithms.
 For water utility companies, typicalanalyses of these contaminants require the transportation of water samples to a lab and isalso expensive and labour intensive.
 Quick turnaround time…

-• Mathematical Modelling of Cancer – Adipocyte Interactions in Ovarian Cancer Modelling and Optimising Multi-Modal Customer Journeys in Commercial Banking: A Human-Centred Approach to Behavioural Analytics and Outcome Prediction Across Digital, Physical, and Telephony Channels
+• Modelling and Optimising Multi-Modal Customer Journeys in Commercial Banking: A Human-Centred Approach to Behavioural Analytics and Outcome Prediction Across Digital, Physical, and Telephony Channels

 —